DonaldKLee/Focomend/README.md

 Date: February 6th 2021

 Focomend is a Chrome Extension that filters out your YouTube reccomendations and hide comments!
 This prevents distractions and helps you stay on track when watching YouTube.
+Note: Because this extension scans through all YouTube videos loaded by the browser, although this is uncommon, you may experience some lag on YouTube.

 # Installation and Set up
 1. Download the code onto your computer